 Munich is most famous for Oktoberfest, the largest festival in the world.
+But there is much more to discover as this Munich city guide will show you.
 The city consistently ranks as one of the world’s most livable cities making for an enjoyable visit.
 Most of its iconic sites are located within the medieval city gates making them easy to explore either on foot or by bike.

 Recommended Munich Sightseeing Tours

 While I prefer to explore on my own when I visit a new city, I almost always do at least one city tour when I arrive to help familiarize me with the city.
+If you choose to fo with a city tour, it should be one that acts as a city guide of Munich but with some fun too.
 Here are a few that I recommend:

 Munich Highlights: 2-Hour Bike Tour: Munich is an incredibly bike-friendly city.
 You’ll see a lot of the main sights in Munich on this tour in a short amount of time.

 Third Reich & WWII Tour Walking Tour: I did this tour when I first moved to Munich.
 You’ll explore Munich’s dark side and visit the sites of mass rallies and WWII sites and learn about Hitler’s rise to power.
 While this isn’t an uplifting tour, history buffs will find it fascinating.